-- A team must consist of a maximum of 20 team members, including the team manager, faculty advisor and chaperones.
+- A team must consist of a maximum of 20 team members including the team manager.

-- Participants must be enrolled in a school or institution at the time of the event.
+- Enrolled in the institution at the time of the event.

-- The team manager should be able to speak and understand English as he/she will be coordinating with the organisers throughout the event.
+- The team manager must be able to speak and understand English as he/she will be coordinating with the organisers throughout the event.

 - Each team is responsible for all other costs and expenses associated with participating in the event i.e. travel from home country to event venue and back, building and freighting cost for vehicle, hotel/accommodation, etc.

 The competition will take place in the UK.
 Further details about the venue and track will be shared once available.